Coronation Street boss expects controversy over Christmas gun siege

 “We wanted to subvert people’s expectations about what they might expect from a Corrie Christmas.
 While there is bags of warmth and family nonsense, there’s also that edge of the seat final reel.”

-As MacLeod points out it’s not always cosy humour on the cobbles, with one particularly memorable of carnage from decades ago coming to mind.
+As MacLeod points out it’s not always cosy humour on the cobbles, with one particularly harrowing plot line coming to mind: Ernie Bishop’s death.

-“There is of course the infamous scene (from 1978) where Ernie Bishop was shot dead so it’s not like this is the first time we’ve done something like this.
+“There is of course the infamous scene (from 1978) where Ernie Bishop was shot dead so it’s not like this is the first time we’ve done something like this,” MacLeod said.

 Addressing the upcoming character death, the identity of whom remains a closely-guarded secret until 25thDecember, MacLeod said: “A Christmas Day death is relatively commonplace on other soaps but less so on Corrie.